Nov 8th - 14th6am

 In 2014 the Sarasota Chalk Festival moved to the Island of Venice, Florida, the shark tooth capital of the world.
 Celebrating the move, our small nonprofit organized and secured a Guinness World Record for the Largest Anamorphic Pavement Painting ever created.
 The original design was created by 3D pavement art innovator and artist Kurt Wenner.
 The artistic team who painted the record was lead by pavement artist Julie Kirk.
 The artistic team consisted of 30 professional pavement artists and dozens of volunteers.
 The final painting of the Megalodon Shark spanned two football fields at the Venice Airport Fairgrounds and took 10 days to complete.

-This November the painting will be 5 years old and has faded considerably.
+In 2019 the painting will be 6 years old and has faded considerably.
 It now looks like a very old weathered Florida postcard that has been in the sun and rain without any protection.

 When our organization did the project in 2014 it cost an estimated 150K and was made possible by many generous sponsors.
 We will need just as much support to do the restoration.